 The amount of fat during phase one of the South Beach Diet is slightly higher than the government-recommended amount of 20 to 35 percent of calories per day.
-However, you shouldn't go crazy during phase one -- stick to healthy fats such as olives and olive oil, extra-virgin olive oil and avocado.
+However, you shouldn't go overboard during phase one — stick to healthy fats such as olives, olive oil and avocado.
 Salad dressings that have 3 grams of sugar or less are allowed, as are 2 tablespoons of vegetable oil spread.
 The proper serving size for an avocado is one-third of a whole fruit, while 15 olives and 2 tablespoons of oil are each considered one serving.

 Limit Your Carbohydrates

 Although South Beach is a low-carbohydrate plan, it does allow for some carbs, particularly those rich in fiber.
 All sorts of legumes, including black beans, kidney beans, Lima beans, chickpeas and lentils, are approved.
 Fill up on acceptable vegetables, too, such as spinach, tomatoes, zucchini, eggplant, broccoli and artichokes.